Renault Clio: 2003

-Major revisions were made to the mid-engine 3.0 litre V6 model in line with the facelift introduced to the regular models in 2001 including revised frontal styling, new dashboard and higher equipment levels including climate control, cruise control and xenon headlights.
+Major revisions were made to the mid-engined, 3.0-litre V6 model in line with the facelift introduced to the regular models in 2001 including revised frontal styling, new dashboard and higher equipment levels including climate control, cruise control and xenon headlights.
 The power output of the engine was raised by 25 PS to 255 PS, giving it a top speed of 153 mph and a 0–62 mph (100 km/h) time of 5.8 seconds.
 Emissions are 285g/km and meet Euro IV standards 2 years before the implementation deadline.
 The chassis was also significantly revised with a slightly longer wheelbase and revised suspension together with larger 18 inch alloy wheels.
 For the Phase 2 V6, production was transferred from TWR's Swedish factory to the dedicated Renault Sport Alpine factory at Dieppe in Northern France.
 Production from 2003 to the end of 2005 was approximately 1309 vehicles of which 354 were sold in the UK.

 On ordinary cars, an interior equipment specification change was made from this model year – fitment of a CD player as standard (as opposed to cassette) on Expression and Dynamique.
 It remained optional on Authentique and its Rush derivative.